Efficient Strategies for Reducing Sampling Error in Quantum Krylov Subspace Diagonalization: Numerical Results

 \section{Numerical Results}

 Here, we present numerical illustrations of our theoretical developments by examining the electronic structures of small molecules: $\ce{H2}$, $\ce{H4}$, $\ce{LiH}$, $\ce{BeH2}$ and $\ce{H2O}$, using the STO-3G basis set.
-The fermionic Hamiltonians are transformed to qubit operators by the Bravyi-Kitaev mapping \cite{bravyi_kitaev}.
+The fermionic Hamiltonians are transformed to qubit operators by the Bravyi-Kitaev mapping with two-qubit reduction \cite{bravyi_kitaev, qubit_tapering}.

 For the QKSD setting, we use the Hartree-Fock ground as the reference state $\ket{\phi_0}$.
 The time step for the propagator is chosen as $\Delta_t=\pi/\Delta E_1$, following the choice in \cite[Theorem~3.1]{Theory_QKSD}, where $\Delta E_1$ represents the first spectral gap.
+In practical scenario where the spectral gap is difficult to estimate in advance, a sufficiently large time step is often chosen to mitigate ill-conditioning, although this comes at the cost of increased circuit depth.
+The dependency of the conditioning on the time step has been numerically studied in \cite[Appendix A-2]{PRXQuantum.2.010333}.
 Also, in order to focus on the finite sampling error, we assume that the exact propagator $\hat{B}=e^{-i\hat{H}\Delta_t}$ is available, which does not involve Trotterization error.
 The QKSD order is set to $n=N_q+1$, where $N_q$ is the number of qubits.
 In this setting, the overhead for the classical GEVP is exponentially small compare to the direct diagonalization, while the error induced by the projection onto the quantum Krylov space is exponentially small as shown in \cite[Theorem~3.1]{Theory_QKSD}.
 We observed that the error caused by the Krylov projection is bounded as $|E_0^{(n)}-E_0|<10^{-4}\mathrm{~Ha}$ in the electronic structures of our interest, where $E_0$ is the true ground state energy of $\hat{H}$.

 The reduction in the norm achieved through the shifting operator in Eq.\eqref{eq:shifting_operator_electronic_structure} is presented in Table \ref{tab:norm_reduction}.
-Overall, the shifting technique reduced the norm more than $67\%$.
-Although the relative reductions are larger in LCU case, the resulting costs remain higher than those for FH, which implies that FH allows more efficient measurement.
+Overall, the shifting technique reduced the norm more than 74\%.
+The relative reductions are larger in the LCU case because the shifting removes large $\hat{Z}$-type Pauli operators.
+These operators cannot be grouped together in the LCU decomposition, leading to a larger norm when they were not removed.
+The details are provided in Appendix \ref{sec:appendix_pauli_grouping}.
+However, the resulting costs of LCU remain higher than those for FH, which implies that FH allows more efficient measurement.